Hennepin Probate / Mental Health Court

 To terminate a guardianship or conservatorship, you should talk with a lawyer to find out which forms to use in your situation and the required procedures.

-What if a guardianship or conservatorship was established in Hennepin County and the ward or protected person moves out of Hennepin County or Minnesota?
+What if a guardianship or conservatorship was established in Hennepin County and the person subject to guardianship/conservatorship moves out of Hennepin County or Minnesota?

-You should notify the court right away if the ward has moved out of Hennepin County’s jurisdiction.
+You should notify the court right away if the person subject to guardianship or person subject to conservatorship has moved out of Hennepin County’s jurisdiction.
 You should talk with a lawyer to find out which forms to use in your situation and the required procedures.

-Learn more in the Guardianship and Conservatorship Help Topic »
+Learn more in the Guardianship Help Topic and Conservatorship Help Topic.

 Guardianship / Conservatorship Forms »